Chair & Secretary: managing the Works Council

 Getting acquainted with the group

-The great thing about this training is that you get to know chairs and secretaries of Works Councils from other organizations.
+A great thing about this training is that you can learn from other chairs and secretaries of Works Councils from various organizations.
 We start the training with an introduction.
-You get to know each other a little better and get a picture of the other organizations.
+You get to know each other better and get a picture of the other organizations.
 Furthermore, you get a first impression of the different Works Councils and the way the other chairpersons and secretaries work.

 • 12:30 - 13:30